 Mid-Market S/4HANA Migration

-At CCP Global we’re discovering that many small businesses and mid-sized enterprises are holding off on getting the required SAP ECC to S/4HANA migration on their calendars.
+Many small businesses and mid-sized enterprises are holding off on getting the required SAP ECC to S/4HANA migration on their calendars.
 This lag in in mid-market S/4HANA migration planning is understandable, but might be a mistake in the long run.

 There are a couple of factors that are causing this hesitation.
 Part of it is cost and complexity.
 Part of it is that many of these companies feel as if they “just” deployed ECC and now they have to start over.
 That brings other issues into play, such as re-training and change management.

-SAP ECC 6.0 will be fully supported until 2027 – but your legacy ERP system is already outdated when it comes to leveraging the intelligent technologies needed to be competitive today.
 The required upgrade can and should be viewed as a valuable tool to accelerate business transformation.
 Of particular benefit to the mid-market sector is increased visibility and a more agile response to a volatile economic climate.

 The good news is that, for most small to mid-sized companies, the investment in time and money won’t be as extensive as they think it will be.
 Let’s take a look at some of these concerns individually.